From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: From chambers to echo chambers

+where $\calA_i$ is the audience of $i$. \end{definition} This is one of many ways to define an echo chamber (see Figure \ref{fig:echo_chamber_diagram} for a schematic illustration of augmented echo chambers).
+The literature offers various perspectives on polarization and echo chambers—see Tables \ref{tab:polarization_desc} and \ref{tab:echochamber_desc} in Appendix \ref{app:echochamber_desc} for a summary of these different definitions.

-In Fig. \ref{fig:ideology_scores}, we show the ideology score distribution for the remaining high-impact users, i.e., high-impact users who are not leading users.
-We find that the distribution is clearly bimodal, where the mode corresponding to climate believers (right) is significantly higher than the mode corresponding to climate skeptics (left).
-We choose $\eta = 0.5$ as our threshold to decide whether a high-impact user is included in the augmented echo chamber or not.
-Using this method, of the $1360$ remaining high-impact users across all weeks, we classified $280$ as climate skeptics, $1078$ as climate believers, while $73$ users remain unclassified.
+In Fig. \ref{fig:ideology_scores}, we show the ideology score distribution for the remaining high-impact users, i.e., those who are not leading users.
+The distribution is clearly bimodal, with the mode corresponding to climate believers (right) being significantly higher than that of climate skeptics (left).
+We choose $\eta = 0.5$ as our threshold to decide whether a high-impact user is included in the augmented echo chamber.
+Using this method, of the $1360$ remaining high-impact users across all weeks, we classified $280$ as climate skeptics, $1078$ as climate believers, and $73$ users remain unclassified.
+We validated this classification by manually labeling a random sample of 100 high-impact users, achieving remarkable performance (Acc. $0.99$, F1 $0.97$; see Appendix \ref{app:manual_labeling} for details).
+These results support the reliability of our definition of augmented echo chambers.

 In addition to augmenting the number of users in the echo chambers, this method enables us to discover the ideological position of high-impact users in an unsupervised way.
-For instance, we identify users like \textit{@RollingStone} ($s_i = 0.989$) or \textit{@Greenpeace} ($s_i = 0.995$) as climate believers while users like \textit{@DonaldJTrumpJr} ($s_i = -0.93$) or \textit{@GovMikeHuckabee} ($s_i = -0.948$) as climate skeptics solely based on their scores.
-While we do not analyze users with scores below the threshold $\eta$ thoroughly, we noticed that low-scoring users either stay neutral with respect to climate change, e.g., \textit{@SkyNews} ($s_i = 0.17$), or are not a strong part of their content agenda, e.g., \textit{@Imamofpeace} ($s_i = 0.03$).
+For example, we identify users like \textit{@RollingStone} ($s_i = 0.989$) or \textit{@Greenpeace} ($s_i = 0.995$) as climate believers while users like \textit{@DonaldJTrumpJr} ($s_i = -0.93$) or \textit{@GovMikeHuckabee} ($s_i = -0.948$) as climate skeptics solely based on their scores.
+Although we do not thoroughly analyze unclassified users, we noticed that low-scoring users tend to stay neutral on climate change, for example, \textit{@SkyNews} ($s_i = 0.17$), or are not a strong part of their content agenda, e.g., \textit{@Imamofpeace} ($s_i = 0.03$).
+Beyond these examples, we manually labeled $100$ randomly selected non-high-impact users from the augmented echo chambers and observed very strong classification performance (Acc. $0.95$, F1 $0.96$; see Appendix \ref{app:manual_labeling} for details).
+This further validates our approach, showing that it can reliably assign ideological labels to users beyond those with high impact, enabling scalable and accurate classification across the broader population.